Travel tips, advice and activities for the perfect 3 days in Chiang Mai itinerary.

 Chiang Mai Itinerary Travel Guide

-Now that you know what to do during your 3 day Chiang Mai itinerary here are some highlights to help you plan when to visit, where to stay, what to eat, and how to get around the city.
+Now that you know what to do during your 3 days in Chiang Mai itinerary here are some highlights to help you plan when to visit, where to stay, what to eat, and how to get around Chiang Mai

-There is no bad time to visit Chiang Mai.
+There is no bad time to visit Chiang Mai Thailand.

 Thailand is hot all year round and has basically two seasons: rainy season and dry season.